sudmankhan/Bullet-Hell/README.md

 5/25/22
 Sudman - Players can now shoot while mouse is held down.
 Implemented a delay before each bullet is shot so its not basically a laser.
 Next, tried to write methods to shoot towards the mouse position but this one will take some more time to implement as it doesn't work properly yet.

+5/25/22
+Andrew - Fixed the methods for shooting towards the mouse position.
+Tried to create an enemy that would shoot bullets.
+It works to an extent that the enemy will now shoot bursts of bullets periodically but they're shot directly down and are very easy to dodge.
+Will add different attack patterns later.
+Must also implement way for the player to take damage and the enemy to take damage.
+Also need to differentiate player bullets and enemy bullets.
+Will stat working on that tomorrow.